gaf3/cnc-forge/Output.md

 ## include

-If you referenced a lotof files with an exclude block and what to still include a few, use an include block:
+If you referenced a lot of files with an exclude block and want to still include a few, use an include block:

 ```yaml